MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

     |**TCS Payable Account**|-2500|
     |**Sales Account**|-50000|

-## TCS calculation on multiple Nature of Goods in single invoice
+## TCS calculation on multiple nature of goods in single invoice

 For example, invoice has been raised to customer for INR 1,00,000.
 INR 50,000 each towards two nature of goods “Scrap” and “Timber”.